oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token-Mediating Backend {#pattern-tmb}
 -----------------------

-This section describes the architecture of a JavaScript application that relies on a backend component to handle OAuth responsibilities for obtaining tokens, after which the JavaScript application receives the access token to directly interact with resource servers.
+This section describes the architecture of a JavaScript application that relies on a backend component to handle OAuth responsibilities for obtaining tokens as a confidential client.
+The backend component then provides the JavaScript application with the access token to directly interact with resource servers.

 The token-mediating backend pattern is more lightweight than the BFF pattern (See {{pattern-bff}}), since it does not require the proxying of all requests to a resource server, which improves latency and significantly simplifies deployment.
 From a security perspective, the token-mediating backend is less secure than a BFF, but still offers significant advantages over an OAuth client application running directly in the browser.